testomatio/docs/src/content/docs/getting-started/start-from-scratch.md

 ---
 title: Start From Scratch
-description: Learn how to start from scratch with Testomat.io.
-Create a new project, write your first test cases, and run manual tests with detailed reporting features.
+description: This guide helps users start from scratch with Testomat.io by creating projects, writing test cases, running manual and automated tests, and analyzing results with detailed reporting and analytics.
+It also includes importing automated tests and tracking automation coverage for optimization.
 type: article
 url: https://docs.testomat.io/getting-started/start-from-scratch/
 head: